Arunima-Paul/PowerBI_Indian_EV-Market_Analysis/README.md

 •	An existing EV ecosystem with Tata, MG, and BYD plants already there,
 •	High ease of doing business rankings,
 •	Substantial government subsidies for greenfield projects.
-TamilNadu would be a strong alternative, especially if targeting South India dominance.
+TamilNadu would be a strong alternative for targeting South India dominance.

 **Brand Ambassador**
 For our brand ambassador, I recommend Virat Kohli as he: